 Why Live in Sunset Hills

 Sunset Hills, located on Madison’s west side, is a suburban neighborhood just 3 miles from downtown and under a mile and a half from the University of Wisconsin-Madison.
 Known for its convenient location, Sunset Hills is close to the university hospital and retail options along University Avenue.
-The neighborhood features a variety of parks, including Reservoir Park and Hoyt Park, which offer playgrounds, hiking trails, picnic shelters, and sports fields.
-Henry Vilas Park and Zoo, just over 2 miles east, provide additional outdoor recreation with a beach, fishing piers, and a free zoo.
-The area is characterized by its midcentury modern homes, including contemporary, split-level, and ranch-style houses from the 1950s and ‘60s, some designed by Marshall Erdman, a colleague of Frank Lloyd Wright.
-Sunset Hills is part of the Madison Metropolitan School District, with highly rated schools such as Midvale Elementary, Hamilton Middle, and West High School.
-The neighborhood is safer than the national average, making it a practical choice for families.
-Shopping options are abundant, with Hilldale Shopping Center, Whole Foods, and Trader Joe’s all within a short distance.
+There are even more shopping options with Hilldale Shopping Center, Whole Foods and Trader Joe’s all within a short distance.
+The neighborhood features a variety of parks, including Reservoir Park and Hoyt Park, which offer playgrounds, hiking trails, picnic shelters and sports fields.
+Henry Vilas Park and Zoo, just over 2 miles east, has more outdoor recreation with a beach for swimming, piers for fishing and a free zoo.
+The area is characterized by its midcentury modern homes, including contemporary, split-level and ranch-style houses from the 1950s and ‘60s.
+Some houses were designed by Marshall Erdman, a colleague of Frank Lloyd Wright.
+Sunset Hills is part of the Madison Metropolitan School District, with highly rated schools such as Midvale Elementary, Hamilton Middle and West High School.

 Frequently Asked Questions